 The company aims to create a culture that is based on fairness and respect.
 As established in the Bayer Human Rights Policy, we are committed to respecting the human rights of our employees and therefore to fair and equitable treatment as a basic principle of our work environment.
 This includes observing Groupwide standards of conduct and protecting employees from discrimination, harassment, and retaliation.
-These standards are set out in our Group regulation on "Fairness and Respect at Work", which was signed by the Board of Management.
-Bayer employees around the world are provided with guidance on how to comply with these.
+These standards are set out in our Code of Conduct, which was signed by the Board of Management.
+Bayer employees around the world are provided with guidance on how to comply with it.